 日本 - (Nihon, Nippon) the word for "Japan" made with the kanji meaning "Sun" and "Origin"

-• There are several valuable study tools online that can aid you in your Japanese studies.
+- There are several valuable study tools online that can aid you in your Japanese studies.
 From browser add-ons to podcasts to teaching videos, there are countless resources to get you started on learning Japanese.
+And not to be forgotten are good, old-fashioned text books!

 Passing the JLPT Exam

-The Japanese Language Proficiency Test or JLPT is the most common way to measure your Japanese proficiency to use in the business industry.
+The Japanese Language Proficiency Test, known as the JLPT, is the most common way to measure your Japanese proficiency to use in the business industry.
 There are five levels of the test, from N5 being the easiest level to N1 being the most difficult.
 The test covers and tests language knowledge, reading and listening ability of the test taker.
 The JLPT is available to be taken both in Japan and overseas.
 The JLPT can be taken twice a year in July and in December.
 Application for the tests are from early March to April and August to September.

 The certificate you receive for passing the test will indicate your level of Japanese.
 The JLPT is required for medical practitioners and other high skilled jobs.
 Many companies hiring will look for at least an N2 level of Japanese proficiency.